SettleMint

 Conversion MinterTarget equity or share tokenMint target tokens from authorised conversion calls and record issuance provenanceGOVERNANCE_ROLE manages the authorised converter list

-The pair is configured at deployment.
+Governance configures the pair at deployment.
 The loan-side feature references the target token and can use an explicit Conversion Minter address or discover the target-side minter feature from the target token.
 The target-side feature accepts mint calls only from authorised converter feature contracts.

 What a conversion checks